Lagunen Storsenter

-Lagunen Storsenter is a shopping center located in the borough Fana in Bergen, Norway.
+Thon Senter Lagunen, previously Lagunen Storsenter is a shopping center located in the borough Fana in Bergen, Norway.
 It is one of the largest shopping centres in Norway and in 2002, it was the fifth largest shopping facility in Scandinavia, with a turnover of 2,540 billion Norwegian kroner.

 It has more than 150 stores in 150.000 sqm of building space.
 The shopping centre was designed by architect Jan Olav Reither (1929–2003) and opened in 1985.
 Lagunen Storsenter is owned by Nordås Industrier AS and managed by the Olav Thon Group.

+In early March of 2026 Lagunen was renamed to Thon Senter Lagunen.